Dudley Bradstreet

 Dudley Bradstreet (1711–1763) was an Irish adventurer and secret government agent.
 During the Jacobite rising of 1745, Bradstreet was employed by government officials to act as a spy among the rebels.
 His description of a "third force" of 9,000 men in Northampton ready to fight the Scots (a force which did not in fact exist) is credited with persuading Bonnie Prince Charlie's army to turn back at a council of war in Derby in 1745, effectively ending the Jacobite cause.

 Biography

-He was born in 1711 in Tipperary, where his father had obtained considerable property under the Cromwellian grants, which, however, was much reduced by debts.
+He was born in 1711 in County Tipperary, where his father had obtained considerable property under the Cromwellian grants, which, however, was much reduced by debts.
 Dudley, his youngest son, was left in his early years in charge of a foster father in Tipperary.
 While a youth he became a trooper, but soon quit the army and traded unsuccessfully as a linen merchant, and subsequently as a brewer.
 For several years, in Ireland and England, Bradstreet led an erratic life, occupied mainly in pecuniary projects.